debbie1505/personal-website/README.md

 # Personal Website - Taiwo Omoya

 ## Overview
-A modern, responsive personal website showcasing professional experience, projects, and contact information.
+This is my responsive personal website that showcase my professional experience, projects, and contact information.

-## Features
-- Responsive design
-- Smooth navigation
-- Interactive elements
-- Modern, minimalist UI

 ## Technologies Used
 - HTML5